theqabalist/singularity/README.md

 * <i>Validation</i>
 * <i>Future (effectful)</i>

-As all monads are applicatives, and all applicatives are functors, the following methods should be guaranteed on each type:
+As all monads are applicatives, and all applicatives are functors, the following methods should be guaranteed on each instance:

 * map (functor map)
 * ap (applicative apply)
 * flatMap (monadic bind)

+On the type constructors are provided

 * from (constructor method)

-Additionally, on the type constructors are provided
+On the types proper are provided

 * destructure (provides basic type pattern matched dispatch)
 * from (available where sensible, acts as a semi-intelligent constructor or return function)